Bedrock-OSS/bedrock-wiki/docs/guide/introduction.md

 An "[Add-On](https://learn.microsoft.com/en-us/minecraft/creator/?view=minecraft-bedrock-stable)" is the Minecraft Bedrock Edition (_Windows 10, iOS, Android, Consoles_) equivalent to Java mods.
 In contrast to Java however, the Bedrock Edition API is officially maintained by Mojang instead of the community.

-In general, you can think of _mods_ as _modifying_ the game, and _addons_ as _adding onto_ the game, following the development opportunities provided by Microsoft.
+In general, you can think of _mods_ as _modifying_ the game, and _add-ons_ as _adding onto_ the game, following the development opportunities provided by Microsoft.

 :::tip
 Although we're very pleased with this guide, it's not the only option for getting started.
 Mojang maintains their own [getting started guide](https://learn.microsoft.com/en-us/minecraft/creator/documents/gettingstarted?view=minecraft-bedrock-stable&tabs=Windows10) on the Creator Platform, which you can consider following instead.